 11. Why is milk used?

-12. What is the difference you feel among the old and new colours?
+12. What is the difference you feel between the old and new colours?

 13. Can we see any of the older work done by you?

 I have done many works in Havelis in Sardarshahar, but many are closed as the owner’s doesn’t reside here.
 They are not maintained well also.
-You can see few work which is done outside by my forefathers.
+You can see a few works which is done outside by my forefathers.
 Work on the outside walls are in bad condition, either covered with posters or repainted with modern paints.
-People doesn’t know the value of these work, so they are less bothered to conserve them.
+People don’t know the value of this work, so they are less bothered to conserve them.

-14. Will you be interested to do a work in older style, given a chance now?
+14. Will you be interested in working in an older style, given a chance now?

-It is very difficult for me to work due to old age, but my children who are in field can work, after learning the older techniques from me.
+It is tough for me to work due to old age, but my children in the field can work, after learning the older techniques from me.